Verify that your Project is in the City of Miami

 Pull Permit Instructions

-NOTE: You must keep your printed permit card on-site at all times.
+NOTE: You must keep this permit card, survey, and fence detail on-site at all times.

 Don’t forget to always have your permit card and a job site copy of the approved plans at your project site

 After you've finished work, you'll have to undergo inspections in order to close your permit.
 We've outlined some of the steps for getting inspections on the below link.